 This student will be registered with Cranfield University.
-Beginning in October 2020, the successful candidate should have (or expect to have) an Honours Degree (or equivalent) with a minimum of 2.1, in Plant Science, Plant Pathology, Microbiology or other related science subjects.
+Beginning in October 2021, the successful candidate should have (or expect to have) an Honours Degree (or equivalent) with a minimum of 2.1 in Plant Science, Plant Pathology, Microbiology, or other related science subjects.

 Apple scab, caused by Venturia inaequalis, is one of the most important diseases on apple worldwide.
 The annual cycle of sexual reproduction of V. inaequalis is assumed to take place on fallen leaves in the winter, producing ascospores as primary inoculum for the next spring.
 Furthermore, random mating among scab strains of opposite mating types is assumed.
 However, we recently showed that this random mating assumption is not supported by the data collected in a mixed orchard over the last ten years.
-Our data on the genetic structure are consistent with an absence of (or very infrequent) recombination between isolates on different host cultivars (a paper on this topic is in press).
+Our recent research data are consistent with an absence of (or very infrequent) recombination between isolates on different host cultivars.

 Our data suggested that sexual mating is more likely to take place and succeed between isolates from lesions on the same leaf than contact between independently infected leaves in leaf litter on the orchard floor.
 Furthermore, our results also suggest that sexual reproduction is likely to be initiated before leaf-fall.
 If these are true, we need to re-visit current consensus/assumptions of scab population genetics, particularly regarding the recombination of existing fungal virulence factors, practicality of using mixed orchards, and management measures to reduce sexual reproduction before leaf-fall.